mvolkmann/blog/src/rust.md

 - performance on par with C/C++
 - memory-efficiency
-- ownership model which guarantees memory-safety and thread-safety
+- ownership model that guarantees memory-safety and thread-safety
 - rich, static type system with type inference
 - targets {% aTargetBlank "https://llvm.org", "LLVM" %} to
   enable Rust programs to run on a wide variety of platforms